Wilfred/one_man_wiki/README.md

 * Automatic internal links using WikiWords
 * XSS protection
 * CSRF protection
-* Poor man's WYSIWYG using monospaced fonts (preferably an attractive one)
+* Identical fonts in editor to give poor man's WYSIWYG
+* Monospaced font so code snippets can be included verbatim

 Features deliberately missing: